donaldp/formidablejs-vercel-example/README.md

 This repo is a brief example of using an Formidablejs app that can be deployed with Vercel.

+> Note: this is a hacky solution and should not be implemented for production apps.

 ## Deploy Your Own

 Deploy your own Formidable project with Vercel.